Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 A home warranty makes the most sense if:

-• Your home is older — aging systems and appliances are more prone to failure
+• Your home is older, since aging systems and appliances are more prone to failure

-• You have limited emergency savings — a warranty converts unpredictable repair bills into a fixed monthly cost
+• You have limited emergency savings, since a warranty converts unpredictable repair bills into a fixed monthly cost

 • You recently bought a home and aren't familiar with the condition of its systems

-• You prefer convenience — the warranty company finds and dispatches contractors for you
+• You prefer convenience, since the warranty company finds and dispatches contractors for you

 A warranty may be less valuable if you have newer systems still under manufacturer warranties, a robust emergency fund, or a newer home.
-Learn about home warranties when buying a house to understand when to get coverage at closing.
+Explore home warranty alternatives and our home warranty for older homes guide to weigh your options.

 Where to Buy Each